tdnguyen27/predicting-model-for-recipes/README.md

 # Final Model

-The final model uses the standardized features total fats, carbohydrates, protein, and sugar; as well as the binarized feature n_ingredients.
+The final model uses the standardized features total fats, carbohydrates, protein, and sugar as well as the binarized feature n_ingredients.
 I found these as my best hyperparameters from performing an iterative **crossed validation score** with 5 folds.
 I incremented my features as follows:
 1. stdscalar total fats only
 2. stdscalar total fats + carbs
 3. stdscalar total fats + carbs + protein